Analysis of Regularized Learning in Banach Spaces for Linear-functional Data: Regularized Learning in Banach Spaces

 \item[(e)] Suppose that all conditions of (c) hold true.
 Let $\left(f_{\alpha}\right)\subseteq\Banach$ be any weakly* convergent bounded net to an element $f_0$ and $\left(\lambda_{\alpha}\right)\subseteq\RR_{+}$ be any net.
 If

 then

 \end{itemize} \end{proposition}

-In the next section, we will discuss the representer theorems, approximation theorems, and convergence theorems of the approximate solutions.
-Generally speaking, the convergence theorems guarantee that the exact solutions of the original problems are approximated by the regularized learning, and the representer theorems or approximation theorems guarantee that the approximate solutions are computed by the equivalent or approximate finite-dimensional optimizations.
+In the next section, we will explore the representer theorems, pseudo-approximation theorems, and convergence theorems of the approximate solutions.
+Generally speaking, the convergence theorems ensure the approximation of regularized learning, and the representer theorems and pseudo-approximation theorems ensure the computation of regularized learning.